Using AI Tools Safely for School and Teaching

 If you are using AI tools for study or classwork:

-For the student-focused safety pathway, start with Digital safety basics for students in New Zealand and continue with Passwords, passphrases, and MFA: a simple guide.
+For the student-focused safety pathway, start with AI Safety for Students in New Zealand and continue with Passwords, passphrases, and MFA: a simple guide.

 What to do if something feels wrong with an AI tool